he-man-david/distributed-rate-limiter-basic/README.md

 ### Client
 - client refers to code in server that is generated with make file, so run that before running it
 - run client from client folder with `go run testclient.go`

+## Performance expectations

+- 100 apikeys
+- 1,000,000 req / min / apikey
+- 99.99% of requests succeeds
+- latency less than 2ms (from request recieve to response)